daleao/sdv/ImmersiveValley/ImmersiveProfessions/README.md

 ## Console Commands

-The mod provides the following console commands, which you can enter in the SMAPI console for testing, checking or cheating:
+The mod provides several commands under the main entry point `wol`.
+You can type `wol help` to see a list of available commands.
+If the command requires any parameters, using the empty command will provide usage information.

-- `player_skills` - List the player's current skill levels.
+- `levels` - List the player's current skill levels and experience.
+- `set_levels` - Set the level of the specified skills to the specified values (only 0 - 10) allowed.
+(For DEBUG only !!
+This will not add recipes and other profession perks correctly).
-- `player_resetskills` - Reset the specified skills, or all skills if none are specified.
+- `reset_levels` - Reset the specified skills, or all skills if none are specified.
-- `player_professions` - List the player's current professions.
+- `professions` - List the player's current professions.
-- `player_addprofessions` - Add the specified professions to the local player.
+- `add_professions` - Add the specified professions to the local player.
-- `player_resetprofessions` - Remove all professions for the specified skills, or all professions if none are specified.
-Does not affect skill levels.
+- `remove_professions` - Remove the specified professions from the local player, "all", or "unknown" to only remove leftover professions from uninstalled mods.
+- `which_ult` - Check the currently registered Special Ability.
-- `player_readyult` - Max-out the Ultimate meter, or set it to the specified value (between 0 and 100).
+- `ready_ult` - Leave argument blank to max-out the Special Ability charge meter, or specify a number between 0 and 100 to set it to the specified percentage.
-- `player_changeult` - Change the Ultimate profession to the desired profession.
-- `player_whichult` - Check the currently registered Ultimate profession.
+- `set_ult` - Change the currently registered Special Ability to that of a different combat profession.
-- `player_maxanimalfriendship` - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
+- `max_animal_friendship` - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
-- `player_maxanimalmood` - Max-out the mood of all owned animals, which affects production frequency as Producer.
+- `max_animal_mood` - Max-out the mood of all owned animals, which affects production frequency as Producer.
-- `player_fishingprogress` - Check your fishing progress and bonus fish value as Angler.
+- `fishingdex` - Check your fishing progress and bonus fish value as Angler.
+- `fishingdex_complete` - Max out your fishing progress and bonus fish value as Angler.
-- `wol_data` - Check current value of all mod data fields (FEcologistItemsForaged, GemologistMineralsCollected, ProspectorHuntStreak, ScavengerHuntStreak, ConservationistTrashCollectedThisSeason, ConservationistActiveTaxBonusPct).
+- `data` - Check current value of all mod data fields (FEcologistItemsForaged, GemologistMineralsCollected, ProspectorHuntStreak, ScavengerHuntStreak, ConservationistTrashCollectedThisSeason, ConservationistActiveTaxBonusPct).
-- `wol_setdata` - Set a new value for one of the mod data fields above.
+- `set_data` - Set a new value for one of the mod data fields above.
-- `wol_events` - List currently subscribed mod events (for debugging).
+- `events` - List currently subscribed mod events (for debugging).
-- `wol_resetthehunt` - Forcefully reset the currently active Treasure Hunt and choose a new target treasure tile.
+- `hunt_reset` - Forcefully reset the currently active Treasure Hunt and choose a new target treasure tile.

 ## API